sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

-This page was be created at Sage Days 103, 7-10 August 2019 by Sarah Arpin, Catalina Camacho-Navarro, Holly Paige Chaos, Amy Feaver, Eva Goedhart, Rebecca Lauren Miller, Alexis Newton, and Nandita Sahajpal.
+This page was first created at Sage Days 103, 7-10 August 2019 by Sarah Arpin, Catalina Camacho-Navarro, Holly Paige Chaos, Amy Feaver, Eva Goedhart, Rebecca Lauren Miller, Alexis Newton, and Nandita Sahajpal.

 We would also like to acknowledge Katherine Stange, who allowed us to use some of the code from her cryptography course as a starting point for many of these interacts.
 Dr. Stange's original code can be found at http://crypto.katestange.net/